Interference Definitions and Causes

 they fail, the alternatives are repair or replacement.
 In that same vein

 are the mercury vapor and sodium vapor lights used for outdoor lighting.
-These

-a great noise annoyance.
+becomes a great noise annoyance.

 - Computer clocks etc.: This is a problem that is very